Vikingeets/advancedtouch/README.md

 "durability" is the recipe's durability rating.

 "quality" is the quality required to guarantee a 100% HQ chance.
-It should still be provided in max quality or collectability mode, as it is used internally, e.g. for the availablility of Reuse.
+It should still be provided in max quality or collectability mode, as it is used internally.

 # Options